fooooooooooooooo/VelocityDiscord/README.md

-# Velocity Discord
+# Velocity Discord (Fabric)

-Chat from all servers gets bridged with a discord channel
+Chat from Fabric gets bridged with a Discord channel

 ## Features